Fundamental Limits of Quantum Sensors for Gravitational Wave Detection: Ground-Based Detectors

 \section{Ground-Based Detectors}

 The contrast with ground-based detectors is striking.
-For LIGO, Virgo, and KAGRA, the high-frequency sensitivity ($f \gtrsim 100$~Hz) is dominated by photon shot noise~\cite{Caves1981,Braginsky1980}, with $\beta_{\mathrm{shot}} \sim 0.85$--$0.95$ depending on frequency and configuration.
+For LIGO, Virgo, and KAGRA, the high-frequency sensitivity is dominated by photon shot noise~\cite{Caves1981,Braginsky1980}, with $\beta_{\mathrm{shot}} \sim 0.85$--$0.95$ depending on frequency and configuration, as detailed below.
 The noise architecture is fundamentally different from LISA.